 Challenges: Unclear tracks in some sections and steep

-If you want to get the full experience at Girraween National Park, you can do the lesser-known Eastern Peaks Circuit.
+If you want to get the full experience at Girraween National Park, walk the lesser-known Eastern Peaks Circuit.
 Highlights include a butt-tonne of scrambling, seas of golden wattle, and rocks that look like giant marbles dropped from the heavens.
-On the menu are the imaginatively named Bald, Little Bald, South Bald, Middle Bald and West Bald rocks.
-Come in September to see why Girraween means ‘place of flowers’.

 4. Sunshine Coast Hinterland Great Walk

-Time Taken: 2-3 days
+Duration: 2-3 days

-Length: 58km
+Distance: 58km

-Highlights: Wild Swimming
+Highlights: Wild swimming

 Challenges: Mostly flat track passing through towns